bunnyohare/Mah_Ellen_MovieReviewer_Capstone/server/README.md

 To test/use this API do the following:

-- Please create a MongoDB Database called MovieReviewer
+- Please create a MongoDB Database called MovieReviewer.
-- Load the database with the JSON data stored in the three files that are contained in the data folder.
-- Call these collections Comments, Posts, and Users.
 - Run npm install to get the node_modules.
 - Create a .env file which includes the following:
     ```